 We host all our cloud services in Microsoft Azure's US East data center, with redundancies running to Azure US West.
 To date, Azure US East has served our customers world-wide very well, and there is plenty of capacity available as we expand.
 We receive all Azure security and certifications from the Azure US East location.

-Our testing has shown slightly higher server response times (latency) to Europe, Australia and most other countries - however this is negligible for the user cases being performed on our platform and has seen no degradation of the app user experience.
+Our testing has shown slightly higher server response times (latency) to Europe, Australia and most other countries.
+This is negligible for user cases being performed on our platform, and we've seen no degradation of the app user experience.

-We may expand into more Azure DCs in the future (and Europe would probably be top of the list), but this will only happen when a significant organization case for doing so emerges.
+We may expand into more Azure DCs in the future, and Europe would be top of the list, but only when a significant organization case for doing so emerges.